ulif/fpscan/README.md

 a finger is scanned and compared to data in a file.
 The result is output on the commandline.
 By default the finger is compared to data in local file `data.fpm`.

+Use

+    $ fpscan --help

+to list all supported options.